Optional Lectio Divina Prayer

 PITFALLS TO INTENTIONAL DISCIPLESHIP

-● Boss: Intentional formation is essential for a fruitful mission, but focusing too much on mission and neglecting to grow in friendship and in relationship with Jesus in addition to formation could tempt you into becoming a “boss” of the mission of those in whom you are investing.
-Be aware not to let your discipleship relationship be reduced to nothing more than a weekly meeting or discussions solely about goals, progress and accountability.
-Falling into the “boss” mentality also leaves out the One who’s really in charge of mission: Jesus himself!
-Your role in leading others in discipleship should be more like a mentor, someone who encourages, listens, guides, coaches and helps someone else progress toward their goals and toward heaven.
+- Boss: Be aware not to let your discipleship relationship be reduced to nothing more than a weekly meeting or discussions solely about goals, progress and accountability.
+Falling into the “boss” mentality leaves out the one who’s really in charge of mission: Jesus himself!
+Your role is more like a mentor, one who encourages, listens, guides, coaches and helps someone else progress in their mission and toward heaven.

 Discuss: Which of these three pitfalls do you imagine yourself falling into more easily?
 What kind of accountability will you need to keep your discipleship intentional and authentic?

-1. Pray: Take time each week to pray for the people in whom you are investing.
-Intercede for their needs and ask Jesus what he wants to do in their life and how you can play a part in that.
+- Pray: Take time each week to pray for the people in whom you are investing.
 Let Jesus guide you to the next conversation you need to have or the next skill the person in whom you are investing is ready to learn and practice.

-2. Prepare: Based on your prayer, decide what you would like to teach, discuss or do in your next intentional meeting time.
-If you decide to discuss a Discipleship Article, take time to read and pray through the text.
-Master the Transferable Concepts and decide what additional discussion questions you might want to add or where you might want to share from your own experience.
+- Prepare: Based on your prayer, decide what you would like to teach, discuss or do in your next intentional meeting time.
+If you decide to discuss a Discipleship Article, take time to read and prepare the article (see Introduction article).
 If you are practicing some mission skill, take time to think through how you will coach the person or group(s) you’re leading and offer feedback.

-3. Teach and Learn: During your meeting, use the formation materials or the practice you planned to create an authentic conversation and mission experience.
+- Teach and Learn: During your meeting, use what you prepared to create an authentic conversation and mission experience.
 Ask good questions and feel free to depart from what you had planned, if the Holy Spirit leads.
 One way to structure your time together looks like this:

-· 30 – 40 mins: Intentional formation or mission practice (discussing a Discipleship Article, reading or listening to a supplemental resource from an article, going out and practicing the mission skill the one you’re leading is learning, problem-solving to overcome an obstacle in mission, etc.)
+- 30 – 40 mins: Intentional formation or mission practice (discussing a Discipleship Article, reading or listening to a supplemental resource from an article, going out and practicing a mission skill, problem-solving to overcome an obstacle in mission, etc.)

-4. Next Steps: At the end of your meeting, discuss any takeaways and decide what next steps you both need to take to practice and grow in mission.
-This could mean deciding to read an “Additional Resource” from an article the following week to go deeper.
-It could mean setting a goal to practice the skill or reflect on the truth you learned throughout the week.
-The next steps are when the vision and the ideas from your conversation become a lived habit that has the power to transform.
+- Next Steps: At the end of your meeting, discuss any takeaways and decide what next steps you both need to take to practice and grow in mission.
+This is where the vision and the ideas from your conversation become a lived habit that can transform your life.